Fiserv/identity-and-access-management/docs/ciam-mfa/TOTP-Registration.md

 ## Step 3: Device pairing

-- Application should create a QR code that will be geenrated using registration URI and secret returned by API in response.

-- The QR code shares a secret key with the authenticator app to enable the app to generate TOTPs that can be verified by the CIAM API  service.
+- Device parining is  required for  sharing of secret key with  with the authenticator app to enable the app to generate TOTPs that can be verified by the CIAM API  service.

+- Two options are available for Device pairing

+- Option: 1 requires application to provide user with the enter secret key that was  within Step-1 response.
+To enable MFA, user should key in secret key  manually and attach it to authenticator application.

-- To enable MFA, user should their  mobile device's authenticator app to scan generated  QR code that is generated using regsitration URI and secret returned by the CIAM API.
+- Option: 2 provides a better user experience where application should create a QR code using registration URI returned within  Step -1  API  response.
+To enable MFA, user should use their  mobile device's authenticator app to scan generated  QR code.

 ## Step 4: Register TOTP device